Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 ## Building manual

-This Section presents the crucial steps required to build the Dasharo Heads firmware.
+This section presents the crucial steps required to build the Dasharo Heads firmware.
 For more information, you may also refer to the official [Heads building documentation](https://osresearch.net/general-building/).